chreden/trview/README.md

 ## Running

-Double click a level file (.TR2, .TR4 or .PHD) present in the game's data folder and choose to open it with trview.exe.
+Double click a level file (.TR2, .TR4, .TRC or .PHD) present in the game's data folder and choose to open it with trview.exe.
 You can also open trview by itself and choose a level file using the File menu or drag and drop a level file onto the window.